openai/baselines/README.md

 ## How To Contribute

 To any interested in making the baselines better, there is still some documentation that needs to be done.
-If you want to contribute, please open an issue first and then propose your pull request.
+If you want to contribute, please read **CONTRIBUTING.md** guide first.

-Nice to have (for the future):
-- [ ] Continuous actions support for ACER
-- [ ] Continuous actions support for ACKTR

 ## Acknowledgments